 The M2EA is the first Mavic with the option to buy an Add-On RTK module (RTK processing on a drone records GPS information and geotags images when captured during flight).

-While the M2EA has an RTK receiver, it is only configured for use with an NTRIP (Networked Transport of RTCM via Internet Protocol) service provider.
+While the M2EA has an RTK receiver, it is only configured with an NTRIP (Networked Transport of RTCM via Internet Protocol) service provider.

-The downside of this is that you will need an NTRIP subscription – some are free.
+The downside is that you will need an NTRIP subscription – some are free.
 But some require a paid subscription – and a stable internet connection to obtain the RTK corrections.
-It’s important to know that the M2EA is not suitable for surveying when solely relying on the RTK.
+It’s important to know that the M2EA is unsuitable for surveying when relying solely on the RTK.

 Since the M2EA is not equipped with DJI’s TimeSync system, the RTK of the M2EA only corrects the navigational GPS coordinates and not the geographic location of the photographs captured.

 DJI created the perfect drone to perform missions as fast and safely as possible.
 The M300 RTK replaces the EOL (End of Life) Matrice 210.
 The M300 RTK is great for professional drone pilots/entities with large-scale projects and complex sites where surveying and mapping accuracy is crucial.
-A win-win situation for all stakeholders.
+This is a win-win situation for all stakeholders.

 The data quality is identical; only the flight duration is different.
 Therefore, large-scale projects are much more efficient with M300 RTK than the M2EA.